 Currently if you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
-However, where lump sums exceed £1,073,100 in total the excess may be taxed as income on the recipient.
+However, where lump sums exceed £1,073,100 in total (a limit known as the lump sum and death benefit allowance (LSDBA)) the excess may be taxed as income on the recipient.
 This tax does not apply where a vehicle intended for providing income is set up, even if it is then cashed in immediately.
 On death at or after age 75, income tax will apply to all benefits.